XInTheDark/nerdbench/README.md

 ---

 NerdBench is licensed under GPL-3.0-or-later.
-YABS may call NerdBench as a separate GPL program and parse its output, similar to how it calls other external benchmark tools.
+However, if you want to use it in a non-GPL-compatible script, you can still call NerdBench as a separate (external) GPL program and parse its output.